omrilotan/mono/packages/eslint-plugin-log/README.md

 ## 👕 ESLint plugin: log the paths of all files being linted

-ESLint does not provide a summary of which or how many files have actually been linted.
+ESLint does not provide a summary of which or how many files have actually been processed.

-Automatic updates and misconfiguration can easily lead to false positive results where not all intended files got actually checked.
+Automatic updates and misconfiguration can easily lead to false positive results where not all intended files were actually checked.

-By including this plugin in an ESLint configuration, a full list of the files being linted will be output, regardless of (and additionally to) actual linting errors.
+By including this plugin in an ESLint configuration, a full list of the files being linted will be output, regardless of (and additionally to) actual lint errors.

 ![](https://user-images.githubusercontent.com/516342/55211043-5f5bbe80-51fb-11e9-90af-89ebc75779aa.gif)